zmandyhe/traffic-sign-classifier/README.md

 #### 2. The  final model architecture

 My final model is based on LeNet architecture, with added dropout in the last fully connected layer to prevent overfitting.
-The model overview is as follows:
+The LeNet model overview is as follows (noticed the final fully connected OUTPUT layer is 43 rather than 10):
 ![Final Model Architecture](https://github.com/zmandyhe/traffic-sign-classifier/blob/master/pic/LeNet-architecture.png)

 My final model consisted of the following layers: